mmale/swit2017.github.io/content/index.md

 order: 0
 ---
 # Tackling IoT challenges with semantic technologies
+Join us at SWIT2017 to discover new ways to embrace the opportunities that semantic web technologies offer in terms of data modelling, integration, processing, and provisioning as well as in terms of developing flexible and intelligent system solutions.

+## About SWIT2017

+With this workshop, we aim to discover new ways to embrace the opportunities that Semantic Web technologies offer in terms of data modeling, integration, processing, and provisioning as well as in terms of developing flexible and intelligent system solutions.
+We want to challenge researchers towards developing integrated description and implementation approaches through both paper submissions and interactive on-site discussion and dialog.
+In particular we are looking for description approaches, formal models, implementation solutions, use cases, and applications that support a IoT solutions based on Semantic Web technologies.
+See our [submission topics](/topics/) for more details.

 ## Challenges
 The application and use of IoT solutions is facing _technological_, _societal_ and _business_ challenges.